-Group exhibitions and screenings include The Problem of Perspective: Interwoven Histories, Pavilion, Leeds, UK (2017); Shades of Opacity cur.
+Upcoming and recent group exhibitions and screenings include Liverpool Biennale UK (2018); Policy Show, Eastside Projects, Birmingham UK (2017); The Problem of Perspective: Interwoven Histories, Pavilion, Leeds UK (2017); Shades of Opacity cur.
 Shama Khanna, Jerwood Gallery, London UK; Dry Goods, Cologne DE; Artist Moving Image Film Festival, ICA, London UK; exhaust, Contemporary Art Tasmania AU (all 2016); Marcel Tarelkin / Rehana Zaman, Joint Venture, Dusseldorf DE (2015); OFF-Biennale Budapest, Tranzit, Budapest HU (2015); Acting Truthfully Under the Circumstances, Tenderpixel, London UK (2015); Some Women, Other Women and all the Bittermen, Konsthall C, Stockholm SE (2015); Things You Think in Order, Tenderpixel, London UK (2013); Home Theatre, Baro, São Paulo BR (2013), The GDR Goes On!, The Showroom, London UK (2012); The London Open, Whitechapel Gallery, London UK (2012); We Love You, Limoncello, London UK (2012); and Other People’s Problems, Project Space Leeds UK (2011).

-She is frequently invited to devise and deliver workshops, talks and events for groups and organisations such as J4DW, Studio Voltaire’s The Syllabus, RCA, UCL, Birkbeck, London, Funen Academy, Denmark and Royal Institute of Art, Sweden.
+She is frequently invited to devise and deliver workshops, talks and events for groups and organisations such as UP Projects with Flat Time House, J4DW, Studio Voltaire’s The Syllabus, RCA, UCL, Birkbeck, London, Funen Academy, Denmark and Royal Institute of Art, Sweden.

 Tim Ivison (b 1982 Denver US) and Julia Tcharfas (b 1982 Donetsk UA) live and work in London.